skiqh/couchdb-global-changes/README.md

 #### `options.since` can be one of
 * `'now'` or an integer sequence id: all feeds will use this same value
 * `{ db1: 'now', db2: 1234 }`: provide a value for each db's name individually (good for managing resuming operations)
+* numbers can be negative (e.g. -n) to replay the last n changes
 * defaults to `0` for every feed

 #### `options.include_docs` can be one of